ihateblueb/Iceshrimp.MfmSharp/README.md

 using all the high performance code features .NET has added in recent years.

 It's been rigorously tested & fuzzed for bugs & slowdowns, and none are known - though it's always possible we missed something.

+## ihateblueb/Iceshrimp.MfmSharp
+This is a fork that reapplies [kopper's](https://w.on-t.work) adaptation of this library to WASM with the most recent changes to MFM#.
+I'm using it for [Aster](https://github.com/ihateblueb/aster)